-Write your Gehl Telescopic Handler serial number below.
-Refer to the model and serial number when inquiring about parts or service from your Gehl dealer.
+Write your Gehl Telescopic Handler Model and serial numbers below.
+Refer to these numbers when inquiring about parts or service from your Gehl dealer.

-MODEL NO. RS6-34 SERIAL NO.
+MODEL NO. SERIAL NO.

 The model and serial numbers for this machine are on a decal located inside the operator's station.